Do Go On - 207 - The Golden State Killer

 So leave me alone.

-Yeah, it's not for me.
+Yeah, that's not for me.

 What about pub feed?

-You into that?
+You're into that?

-That's the other song.
+That's their other song.

-Yeah, what about identity theft?
+What about identity theft?

 You like the sound of that?